 [ Book online ]

-Please note that this course is delivered over two non-consecutive weeks in the weeks commencing 9 February 2015 and 23 February 2015.
+Please note that this course is delivered over four weeks .

 The course will enable delegates to understand the fundamental principles of finite element technologies, to have an appreciation of some advanced aspects and to demonstrate their application through the solution of a number of simulations.
 The finite element method is described in the framework of structural mechanics, providing displacement, stress and strain solutions.
 The classical formulation of the finite element descriptions are used and applied to a number of benchmark problems.
 Detailed theoretical developments are also presented and assessed.

-The course will enable delegates to place the finite element method in the context of structural analysis, structural mechanics and other matrix-based approaches, and provide:
+The course will enable delegates to place the finite element method in the context of structural analysis, structural mechanics and other matrix-based approaches.
+The course provides:

 The course fee includes tuition, course materials, lunch and refreshments.